Shelbourne F.C.: U-19/20 team

 Shelbourne's underage teams had significant success down the years winning the FAI Minor Cup (now the FAI Youth Cup) on three occasions, and the Enda McGuill Cup twice as well as providing the senior team with numerous future stars such as Finbarr Flood, Tony Dunne and Richie Baker.

 It was announced on 21 April 2011, by the Football Association of Ireland that there would be the formation of a League of Ireland U19 Division, thus giving young players in Ireland the prospect of ultimately breaking into the first teams of League of Ireland clubs.
 Since then, the age group has changed to under 20.

 The U19 side made their debut in the UEFA Youth League in the 2025/26 edition beating North Macedonia side Rabotnicki 5:0 in Tolka Park in the first leg.
 A 7:1 win for the Young Reds in the return leg at the FFM Training Centre saw the side through 12:1 on aggregate.
 In the Domestic Champions path second round first leg, Shels drew 2:2 away to Žilina after being two goals down.
 Shels lost 0:2 on penalties following a 0:0 draw after 90 minutes.

 Schoolboys

+The earliest record of a schoolboy team at the club goes back to 1904.

 Shelbourne have seventeen schoolboy teams competing in the Dublin & District Schoolboy Leagues.
 Schoolboy teams have participated in numerous Youth Cups worldwide including the Milk Cup and Umbro Galway Cup.They also have a new u13s League of Ireland SSE Airtricity schoolboy team.

 Shelbourne are also involved in a football scholarship programme with Larkin Community College, on Dublin's northside.
 This scheme is considered to have helped stop the falling enrolment rates, and early leaving of school, in part of Dublin's north inner city.